 Certified Peer Couselors Build a Stronger, More Resilient WorkforceAccess Training

-The Behavioral Health Workforce Collaborative provides Certified Peer Counselor trainings for youth and family members across Washington State.
+The Behavioral Health Workforce Collaborative provides the online Certified Peer Counselor training for youth and family members across Washington State.
 Certified Peer Counselors are people who have experienced mental illness in their own lives and are living in recovery, and so model competency in ongoing coping and recovery skills.
 They help people identify goals that promote recovery and resiliency and assist them in identifying services and activities to help them reach these goals.

 Certified Peer Counselors work with their peers (adults and youth) and the parents of children receiving mental health services to promote recovery and resiliency.
 They draw upon their own experiences to help peers find hope and make progress toward recovery.